Brandon Aiyuk Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- The Vikings are conceding 273.0 passing yards per game this season, the NFL's 26th-ranked pass defense.
+- The 273.0 yards per game the Vikings are conceding through the air makes them the NFL's 26th-ranked pass defense.

-- The Vikings have given up 17 passing TDs this season (1.7 per game), ranking them 15th among NFL defenses.
+- At 1.7 passing TDs conceded per game, the Vikings defense is ranked 15th in the league.

 Recent Performances

-- In last week's matchup with the Jaguars, Aiyuk reeled in seven passes for 85 yards and scored one touchdown while being targeted seven times.
+- In last week's outing against the Jaguars, Aiyuk was targeted seven times, picking up 85 yards on seven receptions while scoring one touchdown.

-- Aiyuk has 16 catches on 19 targets for 200 yards and two touchdowns over his last three games, averaging 66.7 yards per game.
+- Aiyuk has 16 catches on 19 targets for 200 yards and two touchdowns in his last three games, averaging 66.7 yards per game.

 Aiyuk's San Francisco Teammates